noahtf13/blog/content/blog/police-stop.md

 # Conclusions
 Overall, I am pleased that I was able to develop a model that was rather predictive for this assignment, but what that means for the outside world is muddied.
 If a few simple features can easily predict whether or not someone will be searched, it may be the case that there is unfair bias against the features that I saw lead to more searches such as being Black or Native American, Male, and in Precinct 4.

 That being said, for the model to be properly interpreted as a sign of police bias against certain groups and situations, I would likely need to control for more aspects of the stop.
-Important aspects such as the criminal record for the stop and reason for suspicion/search (was it subjective in nature or for something more objective?) would give more insight into if there was a justified reason for a search or not.
+Aspects such as the criminal record for the stop and reason for suspicion/search (was it subjective or for something more objective?) would give more insight into if there was a justified reason for a search or not.

 Additionally, to improve the model's performance, the racial composition of the neighborhood the stop was in would help understand the effect of being pulled over in a primarily different neighborhood or the same race as your own.

-This and many other additional features would be interesting to explore, but I'm pleased with the performance of the models.
-I plan on sharing this work with my city's council to help address the question of police bias in the city of Minneapolis.
+Neighborhood racial composition and many other additional features would be interesting to explore, but I'm pleased with the performance of the models.
+I plan on sharing this work with my city's council to help address the question of police bias in Minneapolis.

 [^1]: Page 5 -  [Investigation into the City of Minneapolis and the Minneapolis Police Department](https://mn.gov/mdhr/assets/Investigation%20into%20the%20City%20of%20Minneapolis%20and%20the%20Minneapolis%20Police%20Department_tcm1061-526417.pdf)